T-Sunm/rag-ops/README.md

 ### Step 3: Start the RAG API Server

-After the infrastructure is up and the data has been ingested, you can start the FastAPI application.
+After all infrastructure services are up and the data has been ingested, you can start the FastAPI application.

 ```bash
 # Make sure you have activated your conda or venv environment